johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 * High - increase expression with temperature
 * Low - decrease expression with temperature
 * Intermediate - maximum expression at intermediate temperatures (14 - 28C)
-* Bimodal - expressed greater than two standard deviations of expression at both low and high temperatures
+* Bimodal - expressed greater than one standard deviation of expression at both low and high temperatures

 I do this first for the thermally-responsive transcripts where there is no interaction with species.
 For the transcripts where thermal-responsive expression depends on species, I determine the functional type of the expression response separately for each species.